nf-core/pacvar/README.md

 5. CNV calling ([`HiFiCNV`](https://github.com/PacificBiosciences/HiFiCNV))
 6. Extracts per-CpG methylation scores ([`pb-CpG-tools::aligned_bam_to_cpg_scores`](https://github.com/PacificBiosciences/pb-CpG-tools))

+> [!TIP]
-   Note: Because `sawfish` consolidates both SV and CNV-related events, users may optionally disable the `HiFiCNV` step using `--skip_hificnv` when sawfish is selected as the SV caller to avoid redundant CNV analyses.
+> Because `sawfish` consolidates both SV and CNV-related events, users may optionally disable the `HiFiCNV` step using `--skip_hificnv` when sawfish is selected as the SV caller to avoid redundant CNV analyses.

+Variant filtering and annotation

+1. SNVs and small indels filtering and annotaion with [Ensembl VEP](https://www.ensembl.org/info/docs/tools/vep/index.html)

+> [!NOTE]
+> This is a **minimal VEP process**, designed to be lightweight and does not bundle heavy data files (caches, plugins, or custom files).
+The current VEP cache (115) does not support the CHM13 homo sapiens genome.
+If using CHM13, set `skip_annotation=true`.

 Tandem Repeat Workflow Overview